-The Accordion element is available across all three builders.
-The Content Builder, the Header Builder and the Footer Builder.
-The purpose of the element is to output multiple groupings of content within a traditional "accordion" style component, which can be expanded or collapsed to reveal various sets of information.
+The Accordion Element is available across all three builders: Content, Header, and Footer.
+The purpose of the Element is to output multiple groupings of content within a traditional "accordion" style component, which can be expanded or collapsed to reveal various sets of information.

 - Accordion (

 - Accordion Item (

 What we can see from the representative diagram above is that every Accordion Element is made up of one or more (typically at least 2) Accordion Items, and each accordion item contains its own header and content areas.
 The header of the Accordion Item serves as the toggle that users can click to reveal the collapsable content area.
 Below we will walk through the various controls available for each section and how you might use them to achieve certain looks.

 In this section we will walk through each control grouping and pay special attention to any unique controls or things of note.